Overview

 Each paper includes two groups of texts labelled List A (the ‘core’ texts of that topic to be read in the original Greek) and List B (those offering scope for further exploration).

-Non-intensive-Greek (Non-IG) candidates (i.e. those offering Paper A1) for any of these papers will be required to have read all texts in the List A of a topic studied for examination.
-Intensive-Greek (IG) candidates (i.e. those offering Papers A2-3 ) have a reduced list that is noted in the prescriptions below.
+Non-intensive-Greek (non-IG) candidates (i.e. those offering Paper A1) for any of these papers will be required to have read all texts in the List A of a topic studied for examination.
+Intensive-Greek (IG) candidates (i.e. those offering Papers A2-3) have reduced prescriptions, as set out below.

 Aims and objectives

-Each paper, to be assessed as a 2-hour in-person examination, is divided into three Sections (A, B and C).
-Sections A and B both consist of two questions, each of which must be answered, featuring passages from the List A texts for critical discussion.
-Each answer is worth 25% of the marks available for the paper.
-Sections C contains a choice of essay questions, of which candidates should attempt one.
-This section is worth 50% of the marks available for the paper.
+Each paper, taken as a 2-hour in-person examination, is divided into three Sections (A, B and C).
+Sections A and B each contain a choice of passages from the List A texts: candidates are asked to discuss one passage.
+Section C contains a choice of essay questions, of which candidates should attempt one.

 Different prescriptions apply to different groups of candidates:

-• Non-intensive-Greek (Non-IG) candidates (i.e. those offering Paper A1) should attempt Sections A and C of Schedule C papers.
+- Non-intensive-Latin (Non-IL) candidates (i.e. those offering Paper A1) should attempt Sections A and C. Each section is worth 50% of the marks available for the paper.

-• Intensive-Greek (IG) candidates (i.e. those offering Papers A2-3) should attempt Sections B and C of Schedule C papers.
+- Intensive-Latin (IL) candidates (i.e. those offering Papers A2-3) should attempt Sections B and C. Each section is worth 50% of the marks available for the paper.

 Papers